NREL/WaterTAP3/watertap3/docs/source/model_output.rst

 The results table is arranged into the following columns (bold):

-**Case Study**:  The treatment facility name

-**Metric**:  The category for what is being measured.
-Examples are:

-•	Electricity
-•	Cost
-•	Annual Cost
-•	Water Flow
-•	Inlet Constituent Density
-•	Outlet Constituent Density
-•	Waste Constituent Density
-•	Inlet Constituent Total Mass
-•	Outlet Constituent Total Mass
-•	Waste Constituent Total Mass

-**Scenario**:  The name of the scenario that the values correspond with ex. baseline or what-if scenarios

 **Unit Process Name**:  The unit process name or “System”.

-**Unit**:  The units used for the results value.
-Examples are:

-•	Electricity intensity: kWh/m3
-•	Total costs: $MM
-•	Annual costs: $MM/yr
-•	Flow rates: m3/s
-•	Water constituents: kg, kg/m3

-**Value**: The outlet result at the end of a unit process or the entire treatment train.

 **Variable**: The variable name that corresponds to the value.
 Examples are: